I am a citizen of the United States who is not affiliated with any political party. I am a conservative-leaning independent.

 He did not answer the question about his health except for with something along the lines of, "I'm fine."
 He started talking about upcoming events for his campaign and reiterating his message.
 Some younger candidates also stood up for the older candidates on stage when the issue of health was brought up by highlighting the age and health of Donald Trump.
 Consider this bullet dodged.

-Tulsi Gabbard has struggled to gain traction due to lack of exposure.
+Tulsi Gabbard has struggled to gain traction due to a lack of exposure.
 She is a very likable candidate, and because of this, any exposure she can get is a win.
 She and Buttigieg had a very interesting exchange concerning military involvement in Syria (which I think she lost).
-When she was permitted to speak, she spoke eloquently and it is evident that she is an intelligent woman.
+When she was permitted to speak, she spoke eloquently and it is evident that she is an intelligent candidate.
 Though Buttigieg got the better of her in one exchange, she acquitted herself very well in other exchanges.

 Yang is a candidate that is ahead of his time.
 He understands the issues that automation will cause, and last night's debate shows that his unlikely candidacy has brought attention to the issue of automation in the Democratic Party.

 When Joe Biden announced his candidacy, I told everyone that he had no chance of beating Donald Trump and he only had a slim chance of winning the Democratic nomination.
 Why?
 Because he is uninspiring and he is boring.
-Every time he has ran for President (this is the third time), his poll numbers have gone in only one direction—down.
+Every time he has run for President (this is the third time), his poll numbers have gone in only one direction—down.

 He dodged the question that everyone knew he would be asked, "Why did you allow your son, Hunter Biden, to sit on the board of a foreign company while you were Vice President?"
-Biden's response was, "My son's statement speaks for itself," and "I'm proud of my son's decision," despite the fact that his son said that his choosing to sit on the board of a foreign company was a mistake.
+Biden's response was, "My son's statement speaks for itself," and "I'm proud of my son's decision," despite the fact that his son said that his choice to sit on the board of a foreign company was a mistake.
 In essence, Biden's sentiment toward the issue contradicted his son's statement concerning his sitting on the board.

 When age came up, he said that age gives him wisdom so he views it as an asset.
 This would be a satisfactory answer if Biden did not make a habit of putting his foot in his mouth on a regular basis.
 The rest of his debate performance was solid, but it was lackluster.
 Donald Trump calls Joe Biden "Creepy Joe," but the name, "Boring Joe Biden" would probably be better suited for him (and it rolls off the tongue better).